Mali

 These figures are from the 2022/23 cotton season.
 To find out more, read our latest annual report.

-The crop has grown in popularity among farmers since 1995, when the Malian government began actively promoting it as a good cash crop.
-By 2003, Mali had become Africa’s largest cotton producer, and today, cotton is the country’s main crop and second-largest export, employing around 40% of the rural population.
+Cotton has grown in popularity among farmers since 1995, when the Malian government began actively promoting it as a cash crop.
+By 2003, Mali had become Africa’s largest cotton producer, and cotton is now often referred to as ‘white gold’ due to its economic significance and its role in sustaining rural livelihoods.

 Our Programme Partner in Mali is the Compagnie Malienne pour le Developpement des Textiles (CMDT), a semi-public limited cotton company charged with the production and marketing of Mali’s cotton.
 CMDT is responsible for providing agricultural advice to cotton producers, marketing raw seed cotton harvested from the field with cottonseed and lint still attached, transporting and ginning this seed cotton to separate cotton lint from cottonseed and selling cotton fibre for export and to the Malian textile industries.